-The research focus of the CLF targets improving protocol, practice, and knowledge mobilization with consideration of relevance for health practitioners and clinical outcomes.
+Learn more about CLF research including the National Breast Cancer Related Lymphedema (BCRL) Clinical Practice Guidelines.
+Our research targets improving protocol, practice, and knowledge mobilization with consideration of relevance for health practitioners and clinical outcomes.

 Clinical Practice Guidelines: National Breast Cancer Related Lymphedema (BCRL)

 Highlighting Canadian research

 In 2015, the report of the CLF’s second repository of Canadian research was conducted, sampling recent publications and projects highlighting Canadian research in basic science, epidemiology, rehabilitation, surgery, and the social and nursing sciences.
 The report was published in Pathways Winter 2015 and can be accessed here.